MHJahanbakhsh/movie-Recommender-system/README.md

 heard about them before.
 So, you know, not only is it cool technology, it also kind of levels the playing field a little bit, and helps new items get discovered by the masses.
 So, it plays a very important role in today's society, at least I'd like to think so!
-There are few ways of doing this, and we'll look at the main ones in this chapter.
+There are few ways of doing this, and we'll look at the main ones in this project.
-User-based collaborative filtering
+## User-based collaborative filtering

 First, let's talk about recommending stuff based on your past behavior.
 One technique is called user-based collaborative filtering, and here's how it works:
 Collaborative filtering, by the way, is just a fancy name for saying